AESD-Course-Project/AESD-Course-Project.github.io/src/Project-Overview.md

 - Running Tegra-demo-distro with Arduino Setup.
 - Setup Camera board and Communication.
 - Build deep-stream or opencv (hardware accelerated) running on Jetson Nano.
-- Run AI Image recognition project working with on image on Host/Hub (Jetson) and Arduino BLE 33 with Camera.
+- Run AI Image recognition project working with on image on Host/Hub (Jetson) and/or Arduino BLE 33 with Camera.

 System works as a hard real time system, which captures camera feed at set time interval irrespective of how much time the sensors take to send data over to Nano.
 The overaching goal of this project would be create a Hub and Client mechanism such that machine learning can be deployed on micro-controllers with and without GPU's.